clearseclabs/ghidra-data-types/README.md

 - [Everyday Ghidra: Ghidra Data Types - Creating Custom GDTs From Windows Headers - Part 2](https://medium.com/@clearbluejar/everyday-ghidra-ghidra-data-types-creating-custom-gdts-from-windows-headers-part-2-39b8121e1d82)

+The article provides a step-by-step guide on how to create custom Ghidra Data Type (GDT) files from Windows headers.
+It explains the importance of data types in reverse engineering and how Ghidra's default decompilation of the Windows `tcpip.sys` file fell short due to missing data types.
+The author then demonstrates how to leverage Visual Studio's preprocessor to generate a preprocessed header file, which can then be used to create a custom GDT file containing NDIS-related data types.

 ## Steps to Preprocess a Custom Header with Visual Studio 2022

 ```mermaid